tarwn/lessthandot-hugo/blogs/content/posts/2016-06-24-asp-net-single-sign-on-against-office365-with-oauth2.md

 </h3>

 <p>
-  The user has been authorized, but we still don&#8217;t know who they are.
+  The user has been authorized, but we still don't know who they are.
 Also, if we intend to ask about group memberships or similar AD queries, we will need access to Azure AD.
 So our next request is to ask for an Access Token that will grant us access, as it also returns the user information back as a <a href="https://jwt.io/" title="JSON Web Token">JWT (JSON Web Token)</a>.
 </p>

 <p>